brockoli/hockeystreams-roku/README.txt

 Working Screens
 ----------------
 Live streams are working
+VOD by Team is working
 Create an IP Exception from a web browser to view live streams for now UI is 50% complete
-VOD still not working yet
+VOD by Date still not working yet
 Team names and logos now hosted by hockeystreams.com and pulled on demand by the channel